Hearing dog: Accessibility

 In the United States, Title III of the Americans with Disabilities Act of 1990 allows hearing dogs, along with guide and service dogs, access to anywhere the general public is permitted.
 The Fair Housing Act allows hearing dogs as well as other types of assistance animals to visit and live in housing developments that have no pets policies.
 The U.S. Department of Housing and Urban Development's Office of Fair Housing and Equal Opportunity investigates complaints from the public alleging denials of reasonable accommodation requests involving assistance animals.
 Some state laws also provide access protection or additional guidelines, such as fines or criminal penalties for interfering with or denying access to a hearing dog team.

-Hearing dogs often wear a bright orange leash and collar to identify them.
-Some also wear a cape or jacket, which may or may not be orange.
-Incidentally, in the United States, a hearing, signal, guide, or any other service dog is not legally required to have or wear any badge, leash, collar, or any other identifying item.
+Hearing dogs, and other service dogs, may wear a cape or jacket signifying service animal status, which may bear the name, logo, or other mark identifying the organization that trained the animal.
+This may, in some countries or regions, create a de facto color code for service dogs providing different types of assistance.
+In the United States, service dogs are not legally required to have or wear any badge, leash, collar, or any other identifying item.

 In the United Kingdom, hearing dogs wear distinctive burgundy jackets bearing the logo of the charity (Hearing Dogs for Deaf People) which trains and funds them.

-In Australia, hearing dogs are trained through the Lions Club International of Australia.
+In Australia, hearing dogs are trained through Australian Lions Hearing Dogs.
 They wear a bright orange leash, collar, and harness to identify them, and carry with them an issued ID.
 They are legally permitted access to any locations that are open to members of the public, so long as they are with their handler.

+In France, these dogs are trained by the Association les Chiens du Silence since 2010.
+They wear a distinctive blue jacket with the logo of the association, their status ("service dog" or "service dog in training" and the official guide and service dog logo.
+Their owner also carries an ID card.
+They are allowed everywhere, with very few exceptions like hospitals (for sanitary reasons), as the law of the country is quite strict on this.

-Some breeds notable for selection as hearing dogs include golden retrievers, poodles, cocker spaniels, labrador retrievers, and cockapoos.
+Some breeds notable for selection as hearing dogs include golden retrievers, poodles, cocker spaniels, labrador retrievers, Australian shepherds and cockapoos.